manojreddyoladri/Writing-A-Unix-Shell/README.md

   osh -t < 1.singleCommand.txt > & tmp ; diff tmp testscripts/ea1.txt ;
   ```
 - **Phase 4 - Implement interprocess communication with pipes `|` to complete the shell **
-  - Allows us to directly pass output from one command into another rather than using a file and redirection. a\
+  - Allows us to directly pass output from one command into another rather than using a file and redirection.
   - e.g., `osh> ls | grep main`
   - We use pipes to accomplish this IPC.
-There is a system call, `pipe()`, that can be used:a\
+There is a system call, `pipe()`, that can be used:
     `pipe() - http://man7.org/linux/man-pages/man2/pipe.2.html`

    - “pipes” are either bidirectional or unidirectional data channels, used for IPC.
-For this project we assume pipes are unidirectional and only pass information in one direction. a\
+For this project we assume pipes are unidirectional and only pass information in one direction.
-   - For this project. using pipes boils down to 3 steps: \a
+   - For this project. using pipes boils down to 3 steps:
-     - create the pipe. a\
+     - create the pipe.
-     - connect `stdout` of the first command (e.g., `ls`) to one end of the pipe. a\
+     - connect `stdout` of the first command (e.g., `ls`) to one end of the pipe.
      - connect stdin of the next command (e.g., `grep main`) to the other end of the pipe.
+   - The challenge here is to get the timing of the connections correct.
+The process image is copied upon a call to fork(), so to pass the file descriptors of the pipe along to the child, the pipe needs to be created before the fork.
+Once this is done, connect the pipes at the beginning of the loop (after `fork()` and before calling `exec()`).
+We can generalize this as follows:
+     - If the current command is connected to the next command by a pipe:
+       - create a pipe.
+       - store the pipe handles at a temp location.
+       - connect stdout of the current process to the pipe.
+     - If the current command is connected to the previous command by a pipe:
+       - connect the stdin of the current command to the pipe created earlier.